hanjingo/doc/OTHERS/en_zh_dictionary.md

 > 1 perceive the intended meaning of (words, a language, or a speaker).
 2 interpret or view (something) in a particular way.
 3 be sympathetically or knowledgeably aware of the character or nature of.
 >
-> SYN(理解): appreciate, apprehend, comprehend, cotton on to, decipher, decode, fathom, follow, gather, get, get to the bottom of, grasp, interpret, know, learn, make out, make sense of, master, perceive, realize, recognize, see, take in, twig.
+> SYN(v.理解): appreciate, apprehend, comprehend, cotton on to, decipher, decode, fathom, follow, gather, get, get to the bottom of, grasp, interpret, know, learn, make out, make sense of, master, perceive, realize, recognize, see, take in, twig.
 >
-> SYN(了解): empathize with, sympathize with.
+> SYN(v.了解): empathize with, sympathize with.
 >
 > Ex: she understood what he was saying.
 >